chiefmikey/name-generator/README.md

 Personal naming convention complications are no longer an obstacle with **Name Generator**.
 By simply providing some basic personality details, the generator can supply a unique identifier to be used as a displayed profile name on any social media platform.

 > "Picking a name for a baby is hard.
 Picking a name for your social media profile is harder.
-At least it was, until now... **Name Generator**, just use it."
+At least it was, until now... **Name Generator**, *just use it.*"

 A few simple clicks like the wave of a wand.
 A brief questionnaire is all that is required to conquer the pursuit of coolness.